PREVYMIS 240 mg concentrate for solution for infusion

 Effect of ciclosporin

-In HSCT recipients, co-administration of ciclosporin increased plasma concentrations of letermovir due to inhibition of OATP1B.
+In adult HSCT recipients, co-administration of ciclosporin increased plasma concentrations of letermovir due to inhibition of OATP1B.
 Bioavailability of letermovir was estimated to be approximately 85% with 240 mg once daily oral letermovir co-administered with ciclosporin in patients.

 Effect of food